hithere-at/shadler/README.md

-# adler
+# shadler
-A Python script to stream and download anime from AllAnime
+A shell script to stream and download anime from AllAnime

+## About this branch
+Basically does the same thing but without Python.
+This shell script has better performance compared to the Python verison, but its kinda buggy at the moment.
+It has rewritten parser (using RegEx instead of accessing JSON).
+This script is also POSIX compatible.

 ## Installation
 Run the install script.